TingLi2016/Chemical_preprocessing_API/README.md

 ### Backend (FastAPI)
 - Built with FastAPI for high-performance API endpoints
 - Uses Pydantic for data validation
-- Implements chemical cleaning and fingerprint generation for SMILES
+- Implements chemical cleaning and fingerprint generation for received SMILES

 ### Frontend (Streamlit)
 - Built with Streamlit for rapid dashboard development